 Initially, I straight up told her hell, NO!
 I didn’t want to hand over my freedom, and at the time, I hoped to work things out with my ex.
-Once it became clear that our relationship was beyond repair, I leaped and settled into my new routine of celibacy.
+Once it became clear that our relationship was beyond repair, I leaped and settled into my new routine of celibacy after a breakup.
 Choosing to abstain from sex was the best decision I’ve ever made.
 Still, surprisingly the benefits have had very little to do with what I thought would happen (me manifesting the love of my life) and everything to do with what I’ve discovered about myself in the process.
 So, let’s dive in and talk about what I’ve learned.

 My Mind is Sharper When I’m Practicing Self-Control

-What I’ve learned about celibacy is that this lifestyle doesn’t take away your desire for sex.
+What I’ve learned about celibacy after a breakup is that this lifestyle doesn’t take away your desire for sex.
 Instead, it challenges you to keep your long term goals in mind, which is what self-control is all about.
 Since I’ve become celibate, I started a business, lost over 60 lbs naturally, and went back to school for my master’s degree.
 All of those things require immense self-control.
 Self-control I didn’t possess when I was sexually active.
 Much like anything that requires you to practice discipline (fitness goals, preparation for an exam, motherhood, marriage, etc.).
 I’ve discovered that what I needed to learn was how to set boundaries with myself at times.

 God and I Communicate Very Well When I’m Paying Attention to Him